beaconcrm/beacon-sample-frontend/README.md

 ## Tasks

+This Slack app is using one of the latest versions of [Material UI](https://material-ui.com/), one of the most popular React.js frameworks.
+You'll want to lean on their documentation extensively while working on these tasks.

 ### 1. Improve the Send message page UX

 There are a number of UX areas that could be improved, including: